What Is Connected TV? How CTV Advertising Works (2026)

 Connected TV ads are shown on both paid and free ad-supported streaming networks and apps, which are accessed through smart TVs and other connected devices.
 The networks and apps are household names—think ESPN, MTV, ABC, and CBS—while the devices are in almost every living room in America (Apple TV, Roku, PlayStation, etc).

-Every major streaming service now, from Netflix to Hulu, Paramount+, and Peacock, offers ad-supported tiers.
-This is because research has shown that cost-conscious streaming viewers (who often cut the cord on cable due to price) are looking for a lower bill.
-Ad-supported Connected TV is offered at a lower cost than ad-free, thus more subscribers sign up.
+Nearly every major streaming service offers ad-supported tiers.
+This wasn’t always the case, but research has shown that cost-conscious streamers (who often cut the cord due to cable’s high cost) are looking for a lower bill.
+Ad-supported streaming is offered at a lower cost than ad-free services, so more subscribers sign up.
+It’s just a math equation, and the data backs that up.

 How Are Connected TV Audiences Targeted?